herlon214/gdsc/README.md

 Git repository (gitlab, github) will trigger Jenkins with the update.

-Jenkins will build the *Dockerfile* and then call GDSC to create a new service or update the a created service.
+Jenkins will build the *Dockerfile* and then call GDSC to create a new service or update a created service.

 > ```
 > gdsc --from voting_example_develop --name voting_example_feature/a --image registry.gitlab.com/mycompany/website:feature_a --domain mycompany.org